microsoft/SPTAG/README.md

 ### **Usage**

 The detailed usage can be found in [Get started](docs/GettingStart.md).
+The detailed parameters tunning can be found in [Parameters](docs/Parameters.md).

 ## **References**
 Please cite SPTAG in your publications if it helps your research: